ursl/tessie/README.md

 See below for a help text on the ctrlTessie commands.

-In another window on your computer run the monitor, if desired
+In another window on your computer `laptop` run the monitor, if desired
 ```shell
 laptop>mosquitto_sub -h coldbox01 -t "monTessie"
 ```